XploreX/media-server/README.md

 ## Noticed any bugs or have any suggestions?

-Feel free to open up issue @ https://github.com/manorit2001/MediaServer/issues and we will try to work on them
+Feel free to open up [issue](https://github.com/XploreX/MediaServer/issues) and we will try to work on them

 ## License

 This project is licensed under the GNU General Public License v3.0.
-See the [license](https://github.com/manorit2001/MediaServer/blob/master/LICENSE).
+See the [license](https://github.com/XploreX/MediaServer/blob/master/LICENSE).